 listen and empathize with your upset child.
 But there are times when even that's impossible due to time constraints, and you just have to drive.

 Here's the catch.
 Every time you ignore your child's emotions, you're asking her to stuff them.
-If she doesn't get another opportunity to work them
+If she doesn't get another opportunity to work them through,

-child's feelings you'll see worse behavior later.
+you'll usually see worse behavior later.

 meltdowns and increases cooperation.
 And if you have more than one child, you certainly can't always be available for meltdowns when your child "blows"